vista-art/fragmentcolor/docs/api/core/vertex/hidden/with_py.md

-# Vertex.with_py
+# Vertex.set_py

-Python wrapper for Vertex::with.
+Python wrapper for Vertex::set.
 Hidden from public website; used for IDE hover with lsp_doc.

 ## Example